AD1616/ADtri3python/prepStuff/plan.md

 * I got 49/50 on the quiz.
 My only mistake was a dumb mistake.
 * My create task is submitted.

+# Week 7 plan

+* Finish studying for the exam by taking the last exam and doing corrections.

+## Reflection

+* I got 46/50 on the quiz.
+There are some gaps in my understanding of the internet.
+Other than that, they were dumb errors.